nnlgsakib/go-cid-wwfs/README.md

 ```

-## CID v2
+## CID v4

-This module additionally supports a custom CID version 2 textual format for specialized use-cases.
-CID v2 values are 42-character strings:
+This module additionally supports a custom CID version 4 textual format for specialized use-cases.
+CID v4 values are 42-character strings:

 - Prefix: `wwfs`
-- Digest: first 38 lowercase-hex characters of a BLAKE3-256 digest
+- Digest: first 38 hex characters (lowercase when generated) of a BLAKE3-256 digest (i.e., hex of the first 19 bytes)

 Creation and parsing: